WilliamOutlawMiller/NashvilleSoftwareCollective/DEPLOYMENT.md

 - Application Directory: `/opt/nashville-software-collective`
 - Container Port: `8082` (maps to container port 80)

+**Note:** This deployment pipeline uses environment variables at the top of the workflow file for easy customization.
+To adapt this pipeline for other projects, simply update the `env` section with your project-specific values.

 ## Prerequisites

 The server should already have Docker and Docker Compose installed (from the Resume site setup).
 If not, follow the installation steps in the Resume README.md.